Free cinema screenings in Paris

 In early June, local associations in the Ménilmontant district jointly organize the Festival des Canotiers.
 The programme includes film screenings, concerts and exhibitions, most of which are held in Place Maurice Chevalier in the 20th arrondissement.

-The Silhouette festival, held from end-August to early September every year in the Butte du Chapeau Rouge square in the 19th arrondissement, screens short films.
+The Silhouette festival, held from end-August to early September every year in the Butte du Chapeau Rouge square in the 19th arrondissement and other places, screens short films.

 To see the best international short films, attend the Nuits en Or event: over three nights in June, the UGC Odeon cinema screens short films that have won awards in the various international cinema academies.
 Not to miss!

-The festival Cinéma du Réel, which takes place annually in the spring, offers free sessions at the Centre Georges Pompidou or at the Centre Wallonie-Bruxelles.
+The festival Cinéma du Réel, which takes place annually in the spring, in various Parisian cinemas, offers some free screenings.
 The programme includes long and short international documentary films and retrospectives of great directors.